glowkeeper/P3D/docs/labs/week6Session2.md

 [The creative state: how to find inspiration for art-making](https://www.artsymposia.com/article/inspiration-for-art)

++ Create a vision board, whiteboard, mood board, mindmap
++ Exercise your brain
 + Pause and reflect
-+ Create a vision board, whiteboard, mood board, mindmap
 + Go outside!
-+ Exercise your brain
 + Create for the sake of creating

 [21 Ways to Inspire Creativity When You’re Out of Ideas](https://www.grammarly.com/blog/ways-to-inspire-creativity/)

-+ Take a walk
 + Carry an idea notebook
-+ Watch (and listen) to people
++ Watch, listen and talk to people
-+ Talk to people!
-+ Try a topic generator, or AI Chatbot
++ Try a topic generator

 [How to get inspired: 15 ideas to help you reach your potential](https://www.betterup.com/blog/how-to-get-inspired/):

 + Create a creative routine
++ Exercise
 + Play and laugh
 + Consume other people’s creative works (read, watch films/shows)